luizzappa/codemirror-lang-spreadsheet/README.md

 - en-US
 - pt-BR

-It's pretty simple to add support for other languages.
+It's pretty simple to add support for other idioms.
 See the contribution section.

 ## Contribution